AmalShalabi/Amal.Sh-Repo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## I'm a Microbiologist with MSc degree , A digital marketing specialist, and Student Developer student!!
+## I'm a Medical Laboratory Scientist with MSc degree , A digital marketing specialist, and Student Developer .

 ## About me